 If you love peppery and spicy, red onions are fantastic.
 In fact, in Western pickling, red onions are more popular than yellow or white onions.
 They do also look great.

-And there you have it!
 I love the fact that you can use easy to find vegetables to create a punchy Korean side dish that you can pretty much eat with anything!
 Or, like in our household, they get eaten on their own, and the jar is empty before I know it!

 Korean Pickles in Soy Sauce – Jangajji (장아찌)